Prakhar-998/E-Library_Frugal/README.md

-This is a demo assignment project made for frugal testing. assignment number 1: E library instructions to store data locally were followed, hence no database file is attached.
+This is a demo assignment project made for frugal testing. assignment number 1: E library.
+Instructions to store data locally were followed, hence no database file is attached.

 Due to time constraints, firefox compatability has not been tesed.
 Only tested on chrome and edge.